Applying a new speaker cloth

 - Bone glue.

-A very old type of glue for strong bonds, often used by furniture makers.
+A traditional type of glue for strong bonds, often used by

-It can easily be detached by using heat and water.
+It can be detached by using heat and water.

 The use of bone glue for speaker fabric was advised by a merchant selling